-While the prototyping boards allow great flexibility with the use of various sensors and shields, they are not economically feasible when transitioning to mass production.
-Eventually, when the functionality of your product is proven, you will need to graduate to a custom designed PCB for your product.
+While the prototyping boards allow great flexibility with the use of various sensors and shields, they are not economically feasible and efficient when transitioning to mass production.
+When the functionality of your product is proven, you will need to move to a custom designed PCB for your product.
 A custom PCB trims down the unnecessary components of a development board and helps reduce the internal space needed in the housing, it also helps you replace electronic components with equivalent or better alternatives that help you streamline the supply chain and reduce costs further.
 At this stage, you will need to use the services of engineering professionals.
 Product development companies like ours have engineers and designers who help startups build prototypes of their ideas.

-Industrial design is especially important for consumer products where the end-user has limited interaction with the underlying electronics, the outer appearance and usability of the product are the major factors which create a specific perception about the product in the customer's mind.They have a major impact on the buying decision of the customer.
+Industrial design is especially important for consumer products where the end-user has limited interaction with the underlying electronics, but the outer appearance and usability of the product are the major factors in the buying decision of the customer.

 Picture credit: Oxo

 The custom designed PCB is integrated into a custom designed plastic housing.
-The housing goes back and forth between the industrial designer who fine tunes the aesthetics & form, and the mechanical engineer who integrates the electronics into the shell, ensures that the product meets the engineering requirements and prepares files for prototyping using more advanced techniques like CNC machining and 3D Printing are also prepared.
+The housing goes back and forth between the industrial designer who fine tunes the aesthetics & form, and the mechanical engineer who integrates the electronics into the plastic shell while ensuring that the product meets the engineering requirements.
+The 3D files and documentation for prototyping using more advanced techniques like CNC machining and 3D Printing are also prepared.
 The prototype however, is still not ready for mass production as it needs to be optimized for higher volume manufacturing processes like injection molding.

 3D CAD Model of an electric toothbrush